OriolAndres/news_risk/README.md

 #### Preparing the dataset

 We are going to assemble a panel data for stock quoted companies in the Mercado Continuo of Bolsa de Madrid.
 We are going to assign them to a sector and find the relevance of public contracts in the sector.
-We will find stock volatility for each company, and also salary expenses.
+We will find stock volatility for each company, and also salary expenses and revenues.
+We will also include in some regressions government final consumption expenditure over gdp from BDSICE-MinEco.

 ##### Getting accounts